mur4ik18/Arduino_Mega2560_library/README.md

   <br>
 </h1>

+I started this project to understand Arduino. h and how my arduino works.
+For this I had to learn how to work with bits, what is the UART, what is the Shift Register, etc.
+I hope this project has improved me as an engineer and programmer.

 ## Done
 * Digital ports using
     - Output mode
 * UART driver

+### Micro libraries
+* * library for 74hc595
+* * library for 1 Digit 7-Segment Display

 ## Features
 * Digital ports using
     - Input mode
-* library for 74hc595
-    - write documentation
-* library for 1 Digit 7-Segment Display
-    - write documentation
 * DHT11 library
     - write documentation
 * library for 4 Digit 7-Segment Display
     - write documentation
 * library LCD1602 Module (Display)
     - write documentation